Agamnentzar/ag-psd/README.md

 * Does not support Indexed, CMYK, Multichannel, Duotone and LAB color modes
 * Does not support 16 bits per channel
 * Does not support The Large Document Format (8BPB/PSB)
-* Does not support vector/text layers
+* Does not support vector layers
 * Does not support color palettes
+* Does not support timeline
+* Does not support patterns
-* Does not support all metadata fields
+* Does not support some metadata fields
 * Does not support "Pattern Overlay" layer effect
+* Text layers implementation is incomplete
+  * Writing text layer with "vertical" orientation may result in broken PSD file
+  * Does not support writing or reading predefined "Paragraph Styles" or "Character Styles"
+  * The library does not redraw bitmap data for the text layer, so files with updated/written text layers will result in a warning prompt when opening the file in Photoshop. [see more below](#updating-text-layers)
+  * Some properties may not read or write properly

-## Installing
+## Installation

 ```bash
 npm install ag-psd